johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Stop caring what other people think.
 Focus on what you think is good, is just ect.
 Cant let other peoples opinion of you ( acceptance of your work)  validate or bring you meaning.
    Meaning must come from within.

+# Leadership is a skill that can be taught/learned

+- How do you become a better leader ?
+   >   - Listen to people
+   >   - Avoid ideology

+- Leadership Tactic: Detach

+   - Can often see correct path forward with some distance.
+   - *Big Question* How do you remember to detach ?
+       > Partial Answer: Use body signals to measure monitor when you are caught up.
+       > eg: when you are getting angry/emotional clenching your jaw/fists (BQ!)
+       > This indicates you are caught up in a probable/overly focused.
+   - To detach, consciously send signals to you body: Lift head/chip up.
+Scan room from left to right.
+Breath.
+   - Gives you perspective/space to think.

 # Random Interesting thoughts

+- "Leader on the front lines is always right".
+Even if what they are saying seems counter-intuitive, there is some truth to their lived experience.

 - Importance of finding clarity:
    Need clarity on: